-Trump, lagging in polls, pressures Justice Department to target Democrats and criticizes Barr
+Trump, lagging in polls, pressures Justice Dept. to target Democrats and criticizes Barr

 DNI Ratcliffe has broken his promise to keep politics out of intelligence, intelligence veterans say

-A 2016 FBI investigation into her email found no reason to bring charges against Clinton, describing her conduct as careless, but not criminal.
+A 2016 FBI investigation into her emails found no reason to bring charges against Clinton, describing her conduct as careless but not criminal.
 The Obama administration State Department released thousands of her emails for public scrutiny.

 But Trump and many Republicans remain fixated on 33,000 emails that Clinton deleted from her private account, which she has said were personal and unrelated to her government work.